Author Programs for Teens and Adults

 Laconia High School Book Discussion of Go Home, April 24, 2025.
 Facilitated by Prof. Monica Chiu of the University of New Hampshire, and discussion with Lochan Sharma, and me.

-Reading of “A Feast for Joseph” at the Concord Unitarian Church in a service that featured the theme of inclusion.
+Reading and Discussion of “A Feast for Joseph” at the Concord Unitarian Church in a service that featured the theme of inclusion.
 February 23, 10 a.m.

 North Hampton Public Library, NH, February 18, 2025